2.1 The CNA Role, Scope & Delegation

 Key Takeaways

-- If a delegated task is unsafe, outside your training, or not on the care plan, you must decline and notify the nurse rather than perform it — refusing an unsafe assignment is not insubordination.
+- If a delegated task is unsafe, outside your training, or not on the care plan, you must decline and notify the nurse rather than perform it — refusing an unsafe or out-of-scope assignment is not insubordination.

-- Observing and reporting is a core CNA duty: report any change in a resident's condition to the licensed nurse promptly, and document objective facts only (what you saw, measured, or were told).
+- The CNA is the bedside early-warning system: report any change in a resident's condition to the licensed nurse promptly, document objective facts only, and never chart care before it is given or sign for another aide.

 Why Scope of Practice Matters